KrouTm/BattleShipX/README.md

 <img src="Pictures/pc not smart.png">

-- The PC knows not to start printing the boat in the same place where there is an '■' in place, but the PC can start printing where there is no '■' but continue printing even when it encounters an '■' on the way , making the ships overlap each other.
+- The PC knows not to start printing the ship in the same place where there is an '■' in place, but the PC can start printing where there is no '■' but continue printing even when it encounters an '■' on the way , making the ships overlap each other.

 <img src="Pictures/overlap.png">